This guide contains all the necessary steps for migrating email data from one Microsoft 365 instance to another Microsoft 365 instance.

 Endpoints are now created through MigrationWiz, rather than through MSPComplete.
 The steps for this section outline how to create the endpoints in MigrationWiz.

-You may either use existing endpoints, or create new ones.
+You may either use existing endpoints (if one for this migration scenario already exists) or create new ones.

 - Click New.